MagnusChase03/GoWallClone/README.md

 # GoWallClone

-*Clone of the awesome tool gowall https://github.com/Achno/gowall.*
+*Clone of the awesome tool gowall, https://github.com/Achno/gowall, to convert wallpaper colors to match a color scheme.*

 ## Installation